MithulGarg/trailer/README.md

 Parts copyright (c) 2013-2014 HouseTrip Ltd.

-Released under the terms of the MIT licence, see the file LICENCE for details.
+Released under the terms of the MIT license, see the file LICENSE.txt for details.

 For maintained binaries and/or more info: